Himan-shu15/Himan-shu15/README.md

 - 👀 I’m interested in playing cricket
 - 🌱 I’m currently learning new tech skills
 - 💞️ I’m looking to collaborate on MNC
-- 📫 You can contact me through whatsapp
+- 📫 You can contact me via caling

 <!---
 Himan-shu15/Himan-shu15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.